-Uninterruptable Power Supply (UPS) equipment shall be furnished in accordance with Sections 633 and 733 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100.
+Uninterruptable Power Supply (UPS) equipment shall be furnished in accordance with Sections 633 and 733 of the current version of the City of Columbus Construction and Material Specifications.

 Uninterruptable Power Supplies shall only be specified when directed by the City of Columbus.
 When used, detailed specifications should be obtained from the City of Columbus.